-Always assume that your customer has excellent credit until it comes down to the right time and when you need to know which is after the test drive and they are sitting at your desk, unless they bring it up first.
-During this car sales step you only want to determine needs not try and close the sale.
-If they ask about specific monthly payments once again you use the phrase “with your good credit” when appropriate.
-Don’t try to bump them before they have had a chance to test drive and fall in love, unless of course they want $300 monthly car payments on a new luxury SUV with no money down.
+Always assume that your customer has excellent credit until it comes down to the right time and when you need to know which is after the test drive and they are sitting at your desk unless they bring it up first.
+During this car sales step, you only want to determine needs not try and close the sale.
+If they ask for specific monthly payments once again you use the phrase “with your good credit” when appropriate.
+Don’t try to bump them before they have had a chance to test drive and fall in love unless of course, they want $300 monthly car payments on a new luxury SUV with no money down.

 Only Determine Needs and Discover – Sell Later

 Discovery is engaging them in small talk and discovering more about your customer.
 It’s time to start building rapport with your customer.
 However, this is only the beginning of building a relationship and it will continue through every one of the car sales steps.
 Discovering or uncovering your true customer can include questions like who would be the main driver, what is the major type of driving that they will be doing if they have children, where they live, where they work…etc. I am not saying that you should start firing personal questions at your customer one after another, but I am saying that the few questions you ask during this determine needs step will be based on their input.
 If they want a 7 passenger vehicle it's appropriate to ask about kids or if they are concerned with the towing capacity you should ask them what they are towing.
 If they are towing a boat you can ask about fishing or skiing or if they are towing a camper you can ask about their camping trips.